/

 However, many people send out bulk cold emails simply asking for backlink handouts — and they offer nothing in return.

-Some marketers only promote their own products and services on social media.
+Some marketers only promote their products and services on social media.

-But why not socially promote other people and companies first—and your own company second?
+But why not socially promote other people and companies?

 This can be done with no more of an expectation than getting on someone’s radar.
 Here are some ideas: